arifulislamat/whisper-voice-transcription/README.md

 A Python-based audio transcription tool (STT) using OpenAI's Whisper model with configurable output formats and automated file organization.

-## 🎯 Project Overview

-This project provides a streamlined interface for transcribing audio files using OpenAI's Whisper speech recognition model.
-It features a **unified entry point** that supports both CLI automation and web interface modes, with multiple output formats, automatic file organization with timestamps, environment-based configuration, and NVIDIA CUDA acceleration for faster processing.

 ### ✨ Features

 - **🌐 Web Interface**: User-friendly Gradio web UI for easy drag-and-drop transcription